Placement Matters

 Windshield vs Headlight: Pick one

-Because the antenna and sticker want to be parallel, it is generally recommended that you pick one standard and stick with it.
-If you try to get both form factors with the same antenna, you will reduce performance and consistency for the entire system.
+Because the placement of the antenna and sticker want to be level, consistency is important.
+It is generally recommended that you pick one standard and stick with it.
+If you try to get both form factors with the same antenna, then you will reduce performance and consistency for the entire system.

 A low mounted reader will have trouble with most windshield tags.
-A high mounted reader will have trouble with many headlight tags.
+Additionally, a high mounted reader will have trouble with many headlight tags.

-Instead of implementing a hybrid system with both headlight and windshield tags, you should pick a single standard.
-If a hybrid system is necessary, we recommend discussing your options with our design team.
+If a hybrid system is necessary, we recommend discussing your placement options with our design team.

-Overhead mounting for windshield tags has been the go-to solution for most vehicular RFID implementations.
+Overhead placement for windshield tags has been the go-to solution for most vehicular RFID implementations.
 Unfortunately, there are several drawbacks with high mount points:

 Furthermore, there are two major flaws with windshield mounted RFID: